What works to reduce violence agains sex workers

 One of the protagonists in ensuring safety and security for sex workers should be the police.
 However, evidence shows that police is among the major perpetrators of violence.
 Past experience shows that simply blaming the police does not work.
 Developing new ways of working with law enforcement in the future is an integral part of the Hands Off model.
 In South Africa, cooperation between COC, Hands Off in-country partners, and the national police has even been formalised.
 Partners in Mozambique have managed to arrange regular meetings with police officers in the capital, Maputo.
 Improved relations between sex workers and police has led to more sex workers reporting violence.
 Conversely, developing a targeted strategy by working with vulnerable communities allows the police to better pursue their stated aims.

-Exercise from the Dignity, Diversity and Policing training A wall with photos
+A wall with photos Exercise from the Dignity, Diversity and Policing training

 What has changed?